EvidentSolutions/dalesbred/README.md

     Map<Integer,String> namesByIds = db.findMap(
             Integer.class, String.class, "select id, name from department");

+If for some reason you don't want to map the results into your own class, you can ask for a ResultTable, which is basically a detached representation of a
+ResultSet:

+    ResultTable employees = db.findTable("select * from employee");

 Alternatively, you can supply your own RowMapper or ResultSetProcessor-implementations in place of the class and handle the result sets manually, but usually this should